TheArturthur/CoppermindScraper/Cosmere/Dino Land.md

 ## The Hushlands
-Para more information, ver .
+For more information, see .
 The Hushlands or Libraria consists of all the landmasses of the *real* world.
-They are under control of the  Someone who lives there is called a 'Hushlander'.
+They are under control of the [[Librarian\|Librarians]] Someone who lives there is called a 'Hushlander'.
 A notably absent area of land is where France resides, likely a reference to Alcatraz’s repeated references to France (and french things, such as Napoleon) being “fantasy” This does raise the question of where Kaz and the crew ended up during the travel montage in The Scriveners Bones.

 ## The Free Kingdoms